Dutch philosophy: Dualism and monism in Dutch philosophy

 Descartes's diagram on the complexities underlying the function of mind-body dualism.

 The dualism and monism philosophical frameworks are a dimension of the philosophy of mind with their roots traced to Dutch philosophy.
 René Descartes described the dualism framework as one that makes a distinction between the two primary substances constituting human beings: the mind (soul) and body.

+The Dutch Cartesians include the Flemish Arnold Geulincx, Johannes de Raey, Henricus Regius, Christopher Wittich, Balthasar Bekker, and Adriaan Heereboord.
+There was also physician Yvo Gaukes.

 Similarly, D.H.Th.
 Vollenhoven further expanded upon this notion through his explanation of anthropological dualism, which focuses on gauging from what exact sources the mind and body originate.
 On the other hand, the monism framework argues that all substances originate from one source where Descartes extended this through Cartesian dualism.
 He stated that a core attribute is that they are created by God or rather require some "immediate concurrence in all things".

 Spinoza's philosophy on the dualism was antithetical to Descartes, as he argued that instead of the mind and body being classed as substances that are distinct from one another, they are meant to be classified as one whole entity and are thus, interdependent on each other's functioning.
 Portuguese-American neuroscientist Antonio Damasio supports Spinoza's idea by making a connection between the mind and body that one does not exist without the other and therefore, require to co-exist.
 He further comments how these philosophical commentaries contributed to Spinoza's influence on Dutch philosophy.
 Spinoza also posited in Ethics that the only one extended substance in existence is the entire world, which consists of every form of matter in existence.
 Spinoza considered human beings to be a subset of this one substance and are considered as an "extension" of the body.
 A degree of mutual understanding among the two philosophers on this debate is found in their commentaries on the primary attribute of the mind and the body-the former being thought, while the latter, being extension.
 The commonality in understanding lies in Descartes's discussion of each attribute exhibiting the "nature and essence" of all substances in Principia Philosophiae, where Spinoza similarly argued in Ethics that the core property of the one substance is that it too constitutes some form of essence.